Menzgold case: Court rejects NAM1's objections against investigator's 29 exhibits

 The DPP argued that the investigator – the 8th Prosecution Witness in the case, in his Evidence-in-Chief, seeks to tender a total of 29 documents to buttress the investigation he and the team conducted into the case.

-The DPP said each piece of evidence that he (Investigator) seeks to tender is vitally connected to the charges faced by the accused persons in the Court.
+The DPP said each piece of evidence that he (Investigator) seeks to tender is vitally connected to the charges faced by the accused person.

 “This makes the documents he (Investigator) seeks to tender extremely relevant and makes its admissibility relevant and without question,” she told the Court.